top of page

 Adrian was accepted into Melbourne University Victorian College of the Arts, to study a Degree in Fine Art majoring in sculpture in 1995.
 His artworks have been acquired by private and corporate collectors.

-“After months of travel, we found ourselves deep in the subtropical jungle of the Far North NSW.
-We built a hut in the jungle and lived there while I finished my thesis on Chaos theory and Art which completed my degree.”
-Adrian explains.
+After months on the road, they found themselves deep in the subtropical jungle of Far North NSW.
+There, they built a hut in the forest and lived in isolation while Adrian completed his thesis on chaos theory and art—finishing his degree from the most remote classroom imaginable.

 RZ-20180124-0158.jpg